University District (Spokane, Washington): Smart city

 The University District is home to a smart city initiative named Urbanova, which is the first smart city project of its kind in the State of Washington.
 The project was launched in 2016 by founding partners Avista Utilities, Itron, Washington State University, McKinstry, the University District Development Association, and the City of Spokane.
 Additional partners include Gallup and Verizon.
 Current projects include smart and connected street lights and a shared energy economy model.

 The project also has support from Washington State University's Voiland College of Engineering and Architecture, based at WSU's main Pullman campus, to develop a framework that can monitor, predict, and control energy usage and air quality, and also record the resulting health impacts, in the University District.

 The shared energy economy model pilot received a $7 million grant from the Washington Department of Commerce's Clean Energy Fund to study also distributed energy by creating a microgrid of solar arrays, battery storage, and building energy management systems.

 Public Transit

-The Spokane Transit Authority, the region's public transportation provider, serves the University District with seven fixed schedule bus lines.
+The Spokane Transit Authority, the region's public transportation provider, serves the University District with eight fixed schedule bus lines including the City Line, a bus rapid transit line.

+Table updated for STA September 2023 service change.